dcelius/raycaster/README.md

 sphere   [cx]  [cy]  [cz]  [r]

 ## Compilation
-The program can be compiled using: make all
+The program can be compiled using: <br>
+make all

 ## Execution
-The program can be run using:
+The program can be run using: <br>
 ./raycaster [input file]